imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 When it comes to **isolation** there are two takes, the **London school** vs **Classic school**.

 Explaining the two takes is beyond the scope of this article.
-So, Below is some external article that can give you a clear idea of differences between them.
+If this sounds new to you, you can check the following articles:

 - [Test Driven Development Wars](https://medium.com/@adrianbooth/test-driven-development-wars-detroit-vs-london-classicist-vs-mockist-9956c78ae95f)
 - [Classical vs Mockist Testing](https://agilewarrior.wordpress.com/2015/04/18/classical-vs-mockist-testing/)

-In summary, for the London (Mockist) take, If a class has a dependency on another class, or several classes, you need to replace all such dependencies with test doubles.
+**In summary**, for the London (Mockist) take, If a class has a dependency on another class, or several classes, you need to replace all such dependencies with test doubles.

 But for the (Detroit) Classical take, It is not the code that needs to be tested in an isolated manner.
 Instead, unit tests themselves should be run in isolation from each other.

-## Which school should I follow?

-**The following ideas are my taste of testing.**

 For sure there are some advantages of the London take.
 For instance, you can easily find the error location if the test fails, as you already mocking all dependencies, so the error is in the unit under test.